Why is nonprofit advertising important?

 What should you do?

 It may seem like nonprofits split their ad spending in this way because it worked for them.
-However, you shouldn’t be following the same footsteps because you never know what would work better for you.
+However, you shouldn’t be following in the same footsteps because you never know what would work better for you.
 Instead, you should:

 - Gradually increase the budget on the channels that are working better.
 But don’t eliminate the others.
 Continue using them for retargeting to reinforce your message.